SubhadityaMukherjee/AI-knowledge-base/posts/KB/Greedy Policy.md

 ---

 # Greedy Policy
-- In [reinforcement learning](Reinforcement%20Learning.md), a policy that always chooses the action with the highest expected return.
+- In [Reinforcement Learning](Reinforcement%20Learning.md), a policy that always chooses the action with the highest expected return.